zhangzq71/Arduino-FOC/README.md

 ###  SimpleFOC library minimal scketch example

 For those willing to experiment and to modify the code I suggest using the [minimal version](https://github.com/askuric/Arduino-FOC/tree/minimal) of the code.
- > This code is completely indepenedet and you can run it as any other Arduino Schetch without the need for any libraries.
+ > This code is completely indepenedet and you can run it as any other Arduino Sketch without the need for any libraries.

 #### Github webiste downlaod
 - Go to [minimal branch](https://github.com/askuric/Arduino-FOC/tree/minimal)